 Big Cartel is similarly easy to set up.
 Just upload your product images, set your prices, choose your domain, select a theme, and you are ready to sell.
-You can take find videos on the Help page that cover topics like adding discount codes and digital products.
+You can find setup information on Big Cartel’s Help pages, which cover topics like adding discount codes and digital products.
 Overall, I think the set-up process is pretty self-explanatory.
-Still, a step-by-step tutorial would be nice (hint, hint).

-Both services are quick and easy to set up, but on the whole, I find that Shopify’s superior user interface and Big Cartel’s lack of a guided tutorial makes Shopify’s set-up process run a little smoother.
+Both services are quick and easy to set up, but on the whole, I find that Shopify’s superior user interface makes Shopify’s set-up process run a little smoother.
 In addition, Shopify’s larger feature set makes their usability more impressive overall.